Unilever underlying sales growth beats estimates

-(Reuters) - Consumer goods giant Unilever (ULVR.L)UNc.AS posted a slightly better than expected rise in quarterly sales on Thursday, helped by higher prices in Brazil and strong performance in its home care business.
+Jan 30 (Reuters) - Consumer goods giant Unilever posted a slightly better than expected rise in quarterly sales on Thursday, helped by higher prices in Brazil and strong performance in its home care business.

 The company also said it had started a strategic review of its global tea business, which includes brands such as Lipton and PG Tips.